NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/patterns/apiservice.md

 # Integrating with Backend Services

-You are free to use any network library of your choice to handle HTTP requests (GET, POST, PUT, DELETE).
-For your convenience, we’ve provided examples using the native fetch API.
+You can use any network library to handle HTTP requests (GET, POST, PUT, DELETE).
+We’ve provided examples using the native fetch API.
 You can adapt these examples to the library that best fits your needs.

-**Making API Requests**
+## Making API Requests

-A common pattern, is to call network requests in a `useEffect` that will trigger whenever a React component loads:
+A common pattern is to call network requests in a `useEffect` that will trigger whenever a React component loads:

 ```jsx
 useEffect(() => {